-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values community teams, social and living skills programs, psychogeriatric assessment services and so forth.
-For the purposes of NOCC specification, care provided by hospital-based consultation- liaison services to admitted patients in non- psychiatric and hospital emergency settings is also included under this setting.
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values clinics provided by either hospital or community-based services, child and adolescent outpatient and community teams, social and living skills programs, psychogeriatric assessment services and so forth.
+For the purposes of NOCC specification, care provided by hospital-based consultation-liaison services to admitted patients in non-psychiatric and hospital emergency settings is also included under this setting.
+NOTES 1.
+This item will be used to derive the type of 'Episode of Mental Health Care' provided to the consumer.

-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values people in the homes.
-It is essential that these programs be differentiated when reporting the Mental Health Service Setting Setting Setting that is providing the episode of care, even though all programs may share the same Service Unit Identifier.
-For example, in the above scenario, where a consumer who is not currently an overnight admitted patient attends the hospital-based group program, the Episode Service Setting Setting Service Unit Identifier.
-For example, in the above scenario, where a consumer who is not currently an overnight admitted patient attends the hospital-based group program, the Episode Service Setting Service Setting should be recorded as Ambulatory mental health service, not /i> Psychiatric inpatient service.
-I > Episode Service Setting should not be confused with Service Unit Type rype I > Which classifies service units into inpatient, residential or ambulatory service types.
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values hospital may provide group programs tailored for people living in the community who attend on a regular basis, or run a community nursing outreach service that visits people in the homes.
+It is essential that these programs be differentiated when reporting the 'Mental Health Service Setting' that is providing the episode of care, even though all programs may share the same 'Service Unit Identifier'.
+For example, in the above scenario, where a consumer who is not currently an overnight admitted patient attends the hospital-based group program, the 'Episode Service Setting' should be recorded as Ambulatory mental health service, NOT Psychiatric inpatient service.

-Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values Episode of Mental Health Care, the latter is an attribute of the Service Unit.
-Where a person might be considered as receiving concurrently two or more episodes of mental health care by virtue of being treated in more than one setting simultaneously the following order of precedence applies: Inpatient, Community Residential, Ambulatory Age Group (AgeGrp) 2 Char[1] 69 1 Child or adolescent (0-17) 2 Adult (18-64) 3 Older person (65+)
+Data Element (Field Name) Type [Length] Start METeOR Identifier Notes / Values Age Group (AgeGrp) 7 Char[1] 69 Child or adolescent (0-17) Adult (18-64) Older person (65+)